Chances are that if you’re on an Iceland family holiday then you’re going to be visiting Reykjavik with kids.

 Although most people visit Iceland for its incredible natural scenery, why not take a day to explore Iceland’s man-made attractions and its heritage?
 You can find plenty of both in Reykjavik, and as Reykjavik is small and easily walkable, it’s definitely a family-friendly city.

-- Where to eat in Reykjavik with kids
+The top things to do in Reykjavik with kids

 Laugavegur Street and Reykjavik’s street art

 Laugavegur Street is Reykjavik’s high street and is probably the best place to head to to get your bearings.
 The roads that branch off from Laugavegur Street lead to many of the city’s other attractions.

 There’s plenty of shops to peek into (although beware the prices).
 We were keen to get a traditional Icelandic wool jumper each but they were about £200 a pop, so, yeah, that didn’t happen!

 You’ll also see plenty of tempting cafes and bars along this street, but if you’ve got small kids make sure you hold fire until you reach the end of Laugavegur Street.
 Keep reading to see where to get your lunch!

 Our kids were fascinated by the graffiti art that adorns many of the buildings along Laugavegur street.
 They had great fun trying to be the first to spot the next bit of street art.
 Many of Reykjavik’s buildings are somewhat utilitarian but the art adds more of a fun feel to the place.

 Down on the waterfront you won’t miss Harpa, Reykjavik’s glittering glass opera house.